 The Town Council has 17 elected Members, representing the three wards of North, South East and South West.
 In 2015 the election was uncontested as only 11 people stood for the 17 vacancies.
 One elected Councillor subsequently resigned, and the remaining 7 places were filled by 5 co-options in June 2015 and 2 Members elected in by-elections in August 2015 (these by-elections were uncontested).

 From May 2016 the Council has decided to eliminate the Finance and General Purposes Committee and the Properties Committee, all topics that were discussed at these meetings will now be discussed by Full Council, this will reduce the number of meetings throughout the year with more being discussed at each meeting, improving the efficiency of the Council.The Plans committee will remain as before.

 The Full Council normally meets on a Tuesday every 4 to 6 weeks at 6.30pm in the Council Chamber, Drake Road.

-The Plans Committee meets three-weekly and considers planning applications and development policies affecting Tavistock Town.
+The Development Management & Licensing Committee (formerly the Plans Committee) meets three-weekly and considers planning applications and development policies affecting Tavistock Town.